-Every year, the Georgia College Counseling Association offers 7 awards that will be presented at the annual conference in the spring.
+Every year, the Georgia College Counseling Association offers seven awards that are presented at the annual conference in the spring.
 The awards are great way to identify and encourage those in college counseling who are making a difference.
 To nominate someone please complete the form here: Award Nominations

 Advocacy for College Counseling Award: Demonstrated advocacy of college counseling services or an organization which has made a significant contribution to the improvement of college counseling services; may honor a college president, vice president, dean, board member, or legislator who has made a significant impact on the national, state, or local level.
 Need not be a member of GCCA.